khalido/blog/content/posts/PyConAu2019.md

 Future challange: Make a jupyter notebook for each talk to implement some of the learnings or tools or thingamajig learned.

+The [pyconAU19 videos](https://www.youtube.com/playlist?list=PLs4CJRBY5F1LKqauI3V4E_xflt6Gow611) are up on youtube.

 ## You don't always need NumPy

 > The numerical Python ecosystem and communities are mature and powerful, but sometimes we can be too quick to reach for the numerical hammer when simpler options exist.
-This talk will outline some areas where the numerical stack may not be the best starting point, and survey some alternatives. [#]9https://2019.pycon-au.org/talks/you-dont-always-need-numpy)
+This talk will outline some areas where the numerical stack may not be the best starting point, and survey some alternatives. [#](https://2019.pycon-au.org/talks/you-dont-always-need-numpy)

 - Sam Hames, software dev at QUT’s Digital Observatory.
 - the numerical python stack is very complicated, and its a differnt idiom to the other types of python